Quick Start Instructions

 Hives need to be protected from wind and overheating from the sun, so keep the hive in complete shade for 6 months of the year.
 As winter approaches you can move the hive 1 meter only, in winter early morning sun till about 11 am will enable the bees to forage for longer.
 On colder winter days the bees may not come out at all, native bees will only come out to forage once the temperature has reached 18 degrees.

 Always shift the hive at night so all your bees are locked up safe for the move, moving the hive during the day will result in lost bees that have been out foraging during the day.
 You can also lock the bees up at night and shift the hive the next day remembering to release them again!

-When shifting bee hives the general rule is shift them less than a meter or more than a kilometre.
-The reason being that if the hive has only been shifted a small distance they will continue to return to the old position.
+When shifting bee hives the general rule is to shift them less than a meter or more than a kilometre.
+The reason is that if the hive has only been shifted a small distance the bees will continue to return to the old position.

 Bees will occasionally swarm in front of the hive, this is normal behaviour.
 It can sometimes be territorial or a mating behaviour.
 You might also see the bees fighting where you find bees locked together in a gladiatorial struggle till death.
 This will not result in the death of your hive and seems to have no lasting effect on your hive.